Jason Potteiger

 No headings found on page

 LLMs predicting customer ratings from open-text feedback systematically under-predict.
-At first it looks like a prompt or model problem.
-We argue it's not.
+At first it looks like a prompt or model problem,but our analysis shows something else.
 The counterintuitive insight: the AI might be more useful than the human score.
 The gap between prediction and self-report is the clearest early warning your happiest-looking customers are growing restless.

-When something simple doesn't work, there is usually more going on.
+When something simple doesn’t work there’s usually more going on.
 And on paper, this one is simple.

-A respondent picks a number between 0 and 10.
+Imagine a respondent picking a number between 0 and 10 on a survey.
 Immediately after, they provide their rationale: a few sentences explaining why they picked that number.
 Same person, same moment, same experience, and both outputs produced within seconds of each other.
-There's no room for anything to get lost in translation.
+There’s no room for anything to get lost in translation.

-Here is the intuition I keep coming back to.
-If human-coded data is the gold standard we benchmark LLM annotations against, self-coded data should sit a tier above gold.
+That is the intuition I started with.
+If human-coded data is a gold standard we benchmark LLM annotations against, then self-coded data should sit a tier above gold.
 The person who wrote the rationale is the same person who picked the number.

 An LLM reading the text ought to be able to reproduce the number.
 Except it can’t about 30% of the time.
 Not with frontier models, and not with a week of prompt engineering.